WHAT IS ACADEMIC COACHING?

 • Making college less confusing

-We will have one on one meetings with a peer or professional coach (YOUR choice) and work with YOUR availability.
-In the meetings we will help you "level up your learning" by
+You will have 1-on-1 meetings with a peer advisor or a professional coach (your choice!) and we will work with your availability.
+In the meetings we will work to "level up your learning" by:

 • Learning study hacks

-• Practicing these skills and how to apply them to your classes
+• Practicing skills and how to apply them to your classes

-• Discussing strategies that work for you and help you crush your goals
+• Discussing strategies that work for you and will help you crush your goals

 Meet Your Professional Coaches!